English Adverbs

 • I study adverbs now.

-• Adverbs as intensifiers
+Adverbs as Intensifiers

 Adverbs can be used as amplifiers, down toners, or emphasizers.

-- as emphasizers.
+Adverbs as emphasizers.

-• I really likes him.
+• I really like him.

 • I literally wrecked my car.

-- as amplifiers
+Adverbs as amplifiers

 • They completely abandoned the city.